Ak-yerr/Self-Balancing-Robot-Project/README.md

 ### Prototype 1 (retired)

-Prototype 1 used a tall, vertical board layout with components stacked above the axle.
+A tall, vertical board layout with components stacked above the axle.
 This put the center of mass high above the wheels.
-A high center of mass makes an inverted-pendulum robot fall faster and demands more torque and control bandwidth to catch it.
 Prototype 1 could not be stabilized and was retired.

-### Prototype 2 (current)
+### Prototype 2 (retired)

-Prototype 2 uses a flat, single-surface layout.

-- Bottom face: motors, wheels, and LiPo.
-All heavy mass stays low and close to the axle.
-- Top face: buck converter, ESP32, and breadboard.

-This layout was checked by hand for a natural static balance point before any firmware was written.
-One was found.
-That is a good sign the mass distribution favors stable dynamics.

-If Prototype 2 fails to balance after full tuning, the fallback plan is a further redesign with a shorter body, a lower center of mass, and larger wheels.
-Larger wheels reduce the effective angular acceleration for a given tip angle and buy more reaction time.
+A flat, single-surface layout with motors, wheels, and LiPo on the bottom face and electronics on top.
+This lowered the center of mass close to the axle and improved on Prototype 1, but the body was too short and too flat to absorb bumps.
+It failed on any terrain other than a hard, even surface.

+### Prototype 3 (retired)

+A refinement of the flat layout.
+It passed on hardwood but still failed on carpet and bumpy terrain, for the same reason as Prototype 2: the body sat too low and too rigid to tolerate small changes in ground height.

+### Prototype 4 (final)

+Prototype 4 raises the center of mass slightly above where Prototype 2 and 3 held it.
+This was the key change: a body that is a little taller tolerates small terrain irregularities without oscillating out of control, while staying low enough to keep the balancing problem manageable.
+Combined with the PID tuning described below, this is the first version to pass sustained balancing, disturbance recovery, and terrain variation.

 ---

+## Testing Results

+Three functionality tests were defined for this project: sustained balancing, disturbance recovery, and terrain performance.
+Prototype 4 is the first to pass all three.

+### Balancing capability

+Requirement: 60 seconds of continuously sustained balancing.

+Five trials were run.
+The first and third ran for around 100 seconds, well past every result from Prototypes 1 through 3.
+The second, fourth, and fifth trials did not fall at all.
+The robot found a balance point where the motors stopped moving because it had settled at an angle of perfect balance.
+Earlier prototypes oscillated continuously until they eventually fell.

+### Disturbance recovery

+This was the hardest of the three tests.
+It measures whether the robot can recover from a physical "tap" rather than just hold still.
+Prototype 4 was the first to show an actual corrective PID response instead of static balance alone.

+Across five tap trials, it recovered on three and fell on two.
+The three successful recoveries each stabilized within about five seconds.
+Earlier prototypes either had no corrective response at all, or overcorrected and fell the opposite way.
+This result is a real success with a real limitation.
+The motors and chassis available within this project's budget cap how much further the recovery response can be pushed.

+### Terrain performance

+Requirement: balance on hardwood, an even wool carpet, and a bumpy table carpet.

+- Prototypes 1 and 2 failed on all three surfaces.
+- Prototype 3 passed only on hardwood.
+- Prototype 4 passed on all three, including the bumpy carpet.

+The flat, low-body design used in Prototypes 2 and 3 was too short to tolerate any oscillation caused by uneven ground.
+Raising the center of mass slightly in Prototype 4 was the change that fixed this.

+### Summary

+Prototype 4 moved from technically balancing on a flat floor to balancing under real-world variation: sustained holds, physical disturbances, and rough terrain.
+That result marks the end of this project.

+---

 ## Control Architecture

-The robot uses a cascade PID structure, standard for self-balancing robots.
+The final control law is a single PID loop running directly on pitch angle, with a cubic error term added for a stronger response at larger angles:

 ```
-                 ┌─────────────────┐
-IMU angle ──────▶│  Outer loop:    │──▶ target wheel RPM (capped ~270 RPM)
-                 │  Angle PID      │
-                 └─────────────────┘
-                          │
-              ┌───────────┴───────────┐
-              ▼                       ▼
-     ┌──────────────────┐   ┌──────────────────┐
-     │ Inner loop:       │   │ Inner loop:       │
-     │ Motor A velocity  │   │ Motor B velocity  │
-     │ PID (encoder fb)  │   │ PID (encoder fb)  │
-     └──────────────────┘   └──────────────────┘
-              │                       │
-              ▼                       ▼
-         Motor A PWM             Motor B PWM
+error   = pitch - setpoint
+output  = Kp * error + Kc * error^3 + Kd * derivative
 ```

-The outer loop takes the complementary-filtered pitch angle and outputs a target wheel RPM.
-Each inner loop takes that target RPM and the motor's actual encoder-derived RPM and outputs a PWM duty cycle.
-Motor B's direction is inverted in software by swapping IN1/IN2 logic, not by swapping motor leads.
+`setpoint` is the robot's measured upright angle (not necessarily 0, since the IMU is never perfectly level relative to the chassis) and is calibrated after the first boot. `Kc` scales how much more aggressively the robot corrects as the tilt grows, rather than responding linearly across the whole range. `Ki` exists in the code but is left at 0 for now.

+Quadrature encoders on both motors are decoded in hardware interrupts and converted to RPM every loop.
+This RPM is used as telemetry to verify motor behavior while tuning, rather than as a second feedback term in the final control law.

 ### Angle estimation

 Pitch is estimated with a complementary filter:

 ```
-angle = ALPHA * (angle + gyroX * dt) + (1 - ALPHA) * atan2(ay, az)
+pitch = ALPHA * (pitch + gx * dt) + (1 - ALPHA) * accelAngle
 ```

 ALPHA is 0.98.
 This favors the gyro's short-term accuracy while using the accelerometer to correct long-term drift.
-The MPU-6050 is set to +/-2g accelerometer range and +/-250 deg/s gyro range.
+Accelerometer and gyro registers are read directly over I2C rather than through a library.

-The MPU-6050 must be mounted low on the chassis and centered directly over the axle.
-Mounting it off-axis introduces centripetal and tangential acceleration into the accelerometer reading during movement.
-This corrupts the angle estimate independent of actual tilt.
+The MPU-6050 is mounted low on the chassis and centered directly over the axle.
+Mounting it off-axis introduces centripetal and tangential acceleration into the accelerometer reading during movement, which corrupts the angle estimate independent of actual tilt.

 ---